-UNCF Congratulates Dr. Warmack on Appointment as 9th President of Claflin University
+UNCF Congratulates Dr. Warmack on Appointment as ninth President of Claflin University

 Monique LeNoir UNCF Communications 202.810.0231 firstname.lastname@example.org

 “On behalf of UNCF, I would like to congratulate Dr. Warmack on his new appointment.
-I’m confident that he will bring to his new role the same dedication and transformational leadership that has been valued throughout his distinguished academic career”, said UNCF President & CEO, Dr. Michael Lomax.
+I’m confident that he will bring to his new role the same dedication and transformational leadership that has been valued throughout his distinguished academic career,” said UNCF president and CEO, Dr. Michael Lomax.
 “We’d also like to thank Dr. Tisdale for his decades long commitment to academic excellence and for providing a thorough scholarly vision for the Claflin community.”

 To learn more about Dr. Warmack, read Claflin University’s statement.